eas574/eas574.github.io/_pages/notes.md

 Acknowledgements:

 James, Gareth; Witten, Daniela; Hastie, Trevor; Tibshirani, Robert.
 An Introduction to Statistical Learning with Applications in Python (ISLP).
 Springer, 2021.

-Statquest by Josh Starmer and Geeksforgeeks for their endless resources and examples Perplexity and Gemini for sparring with me every day.
+Statquest by Josh Starmer and Geeksforgeeks for their endless resources and examples.

+Perplexity and Gemini for sparring with me every day.

 Dr. Varun Chandola - for his expertly designed 574 course which forms the backbone of this edition.

 Dr. Rachael Hageman Blair - for guidance, and material that helped shape this course.

 ____